Codecademy/docs/content/swiftui/concepts/views/terms/circle/circle.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-SwiftUI includes various pre-built shapes, like rectangles, **circles**, and capsules, which can be generated, coloured, and positioned as desired.
+SwiftUI includes various pre-built shapes, like rectangles, **circles**, and capsules which can be generated, coloured, and positioned as desired.

 ## Syntax